ruggeri/tech-notes/ai/neural-nets.md

       time of a read, you preferred to have read a greater value, there is a direct path backward to when it was stored, where the keep gate was always set to nearly one.
+* Quiz Notes:
+    * Interesting point that a couple of words we trained on didn't occur very often, so that the the embedding of these words hardly changed from initialization value.